Unsupervised Solution Operator Learning for Mean-Field Games via Sampling-Invariant Parametrizations: Numerical Experiments

 where $p_N(\vx; m, \Sigma)$ denotes the probability density function of $\mathrm{N}(m, \Sigma)$.
 To encourage the agents to avoid the obstacle, we use the following interaction cost:

 If $d>2$, we evaluate $Q$ on the first two components of the agent trajectory.

-One way of computing the transport and interaction costs is to use an automatic differentiation engine such as PyTorch~\cite{pytorch} to compute $\partial_t G_\theta (X_0, X_1)(\vx,t)$, then use Monte Carlo sampling to approximate the integrals in both time and space.
-In practice, however, we found that optimizing the analytic derivative to be extremely slow and requires a prohibitive amount of GPU memory.
+One way of computing the transport cost is to use an automatic differentiation engine such as PyTorch~\cite{pytorch} to compute $\partial_t G_\theta (X_0, X_1)(\vx,t)$, then use Monte Carlo sampling to approximate the integrals in both time and space.
+In practice, however, we found that optimizing the analytic derivative to be extremely slow and requiring a prohibitive amount of GPU memory.
 In addition, the model may learn mappings with sharp transitions in short time spans to create the mirage of having a low transport cost.
-Hence, one needs to batch a large number of time samples for each gradient step, further exacerbating memory consumption.
-In light of this discussion, we opt to approximate transport and interaction costs with time discretizations, similar to~\cite{MFG_NF}.
-We note that while the estimated MFG costs are discretized in time, our architecture remains continuous in both space and time.
+To mitigate this behavior, one needs to batch a large number of time samples for each gradient step, further exacerbating memory consumption.
+In light of this observation, we opt to approximate transport and interaction costs with time discretizations, similar to~\cite{MFG_NF}.
+Note that while the estimated MFG costs are discretized in time, our architecture remains continuous in both space and time.

 We present several inferred solution trajectories for different configurations in 5 and 10 dimensions in Figure~\ref{fig:crowd_motion}.
-Overall, it's evident that the agents have acquired the ability to navigate around the central obstacle and reach their intended destinations while minimizing travel distances.
+Overall, it is evident that the agents have acquired the ability to navigate around the central obstacle and reach their intended destinations while minimizing travel distances.
 Three additional indicators affirm the accuracy of the results.
 First, there is symmetry in each problem instance.
 As the initial and terminal distributions align with the obstacle in their means, the agents split into two groups while traveling whose trajectories mirror each other with respect to the middle obstacle.

 Second, we see symmetry across instances - learned agent trajectories for two problems are roughly identical up to a rotation, a phenomenon consistent with the fact that $P_0, P_1$ are identical after the same transformation.
 Lastly, the right plot of Figure~\ref{fig:err_and_loss} suggests problems in different dimensions share the same optimal MFG cost.
 This resonates with our expectation as the setup allows optimal trajectories to be constant on all but the first two dimensions.
 Similar to before, models in all dimensions are trained with $n=256$ samples, marking another MFG instance that can be estimated effectively with a sampling based representation.